 It’s a good idea, just in case:

 Your interview letter will tell you how to do this, or you can contact your local Citizens Advice if you need help.

 You can also ask for a male or female interviewer (and interpreter, if you need one) - do whatever makes you feel more comfortable.

 You’ll have to travel to your interview - they usually take place in big cities like Belfast, London, Leeds and Liverpool.

 If you’re receiving Asylum Support, you should be sent a travel ticket.
-It may not arrive until the day before your interview.
+It might not arrive until the day before your interview.
 If it doesn’t arrive, call the number on your interview letter.

 Try finding a friend to look after your children - if you can’t find anyone, call the number on your interview letter.
 They’ll either:

 find a new date when you can find childcare

 find childcare for you that’s close to the interview